-13 Alternative figures suggest that in Montenegro, FYR Macedonia and Albania, the proportion under private ownership is lower (Pulla et al. 2013)
+20 Alternative figures suggest that in Montenegro, FYR Macedonia and Albania, the proportion under private ownership is lower (Pulla et al. 2013)

-Within the EU countries of the hotspot there are several examples of positive partnerships between NGOs and private sector companies, for example SEO/BirdLife Spain's involvement of corporations and local stakeholders in the AlzandoelVuelo program to conserve the Spanish imperial eagle, and WWF's promotion of Forest Stewardship Council (FSC) standards.
 Collaboration between private landowners and NGOs to implement effective land stewardship has been widely used in Spain (Račinska et al. 2015), and has recently been replicated in Bosnia and Herzegovina.
 In the marine realm, the European fishing industry has strived to minimize the impact of by-catch of sea turtles and marine birds.